open-component-model/ocm-action/README.md

 ### `templater`

-Templater engine used to expand components, resources and references (spiff, go or subst) optional
+Template engine used to expand components, resources and references (spiff, go or subst) optional

 ### `settings`

-Path to a file containing the variable values when expanding template variables. yaml file with syntax:
+Path to a file containing the variable values when expanding template variables (yaml syntax).
+Use eiher `settings` or `var_values`.

+Example:

 ```yaml
 MY_VAR: my_value
 MY_OTHER_VAR: my_value_2
 ```

-Use eiher `settings` or `var_values`.

 ### `var_values`